-Seniors and carers are invited to the free Seniors and Carers Expo on Friday 11 October from 10am–2pm at Mike Barnett Sports Complex, cnr Dixon Road and Goddard Street, Rockingham.
+Seniors and Carers are invited to the 10th anniversary of the Seniors and Carers Expo, a free event on Friday 11 October from 10am–2pm at Mike Barnett Sports Complex, corner Dixon Road and Goddard Street, Rockingham.
 For more information, visit the Seniors and Carers Expo page.

 When asked this question, we all reveal very different answers.
 In a society where, sadly, ageism and stereotyping associated with growing old still exist, we asked a range of community members for their thoughts on this question to get a conversation started around ageing.
 View the film clip below where participants revealed their answers to the question "What does being old mean to you?".

 Changing the way we think about ageing.

 We asked the question 'What does being old mean to you?'